soedinglab/PEnG-motif/README.md

 ## Acknowledgements

 PEnG-motif uses shared code from BaMMmotif.
-Many thanks to the developers of BaMMmotif for their great code!
+Many thanks to the developers of BaMMmotif!